-Majya Jalmachi Chittarkatha her first novel can be considered the first novel written by a dalit woman at that time.
+Majya Jalmachi Chittarkatha her first novel can be considered the first novel written by a Dalit woman – a pioneer for Dalit women writers, at that time.
 She is the protagonist and this could be looked upon as an autobiography showing through her eyes the brunt born by Dalits of class, caste and oppression.
 It chronicles life of Naja through childhood, marriage, hunger and labour.

 This book was later shown as a serial in 1986 by the name of ‘Najuka’ which is how it’s known of now.
 The book is now included in the University of Mumbai syllabus too.